Columba Bush: Early life

 Garnica attended Instituto Antonia Mayllen, a private Catholic school in the historic center of León.

 She met Jeb Bush in 1970 in León when she was 16 years old and he was 17.
 Bush was teaching English as a second language and assisting in the building of a school in the small nearby village of Ibarrilla as part of a class at Andover called Man and Society.

-Garnica and Bush married on February 23, 1974, in Austin, Texas at the chapel in the Catholic student center on the campus of the University of Texas.
+Garnica and Bush married on February 23, 1974, in Austin, Texas, at the chapel in the Catholic student center on the campus of the University of Texas at Austin.
 At the time of the wedding, she did not yet speak English fluently and a part of the wedding ceremony was conducted in Spanish.

 Politics

 In 1988, she appeared in a Spanish-language campaign commercial for her father-in-law, George H. W. Bush, in his campaign for President and she presented a nominating speech for him, also in Spanish, at the Republican National Convention in New Orleans.
 But, for the most part, she tends to be uninvolved in politics.

 As First Lady of Florida, Bush advocated for Florida Coalition Against Domestic Violence, the Center on Addiction and Substance Abuse, and Arts for Life, a group that gives scholarships to young artists.

 Columba Bush has been active in promoting the arts.
 In 1999, she worked with Arts for a Complete Education/Florida Alliance for Arts Education (ACE/FAAE) to create Arts for Life!, a program devoted to increasing the importance of art in the education system.

 As First Lady she put together various art exhibitions focusing on Salvador Dalí, Diego Rivera, and Frida Kahlo, and Florida artists.

 Bush has been active in programs to warn young people of the dangers of drug abuse.
 She has worked on treatment and prevention programs such as the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 She has served as co-chair of the NIAAA initiative, Leadership to Keep Children Alcohol Free, and has served on the board of the Center on Addiction and Substance Abuse at Columbia University.

 As First Lady, she visited shelters, studied reports on addiction in adolescence, put together exhibitions, and connected donors with charities.

 In 2003, as First Lady of Florida, Bush was part of a delegation to Rome to celebrate John Paul II's 25th anniversary as Pope, at St. Peter's Basilica.

 Bush used her platform to become an advocate on issues like domestic violence, substance abuse, and the arts, and she has been involved with organizations that advocate substance abuse treatment and prevention.

 During her husband's 2016 presidential election campaign, Bush visited women's shelters in Iowa and New Hampshire.